HEP-FCC/papas/README.md

 In the calorimeters, particles are detected as energy deposits.
 The energy deposits are modelled by taking into account the following detector properties: energy resolution, acceptance, energy thresholds and characteristic size.
 The latter is defined as the distance between two clusters below which the two clusters cannot be resolved and are considered as a single cluster.

 A particle flow algorithm then runs over the simulated tracks and clusters to identify and reconstruct charged hadrons, photons, and neutral hadrons.
-These particles can then be used as an input to higher-level algorithms like jet clustering, or directly in the analysis.
+These particles can then be used as an input to higher-level algorithms like jet clustering via Heppy.

-TIP Electrons and muons are passed through PAPAS without any modification, and the user is responsible for applying is own efficiency and resolution models.
+In Papas, electrons and muons do not simulate energy deposits in the calorimeters.
 The hadronic decay products of tau leptons are simulated just like other hadrons and photons.

-A CMS-like detector model is provided as an example.
+A CMS and Clic detector model have been implemented.

 ## Installing

-### Required software

-If you're working on lxplus, all the necessary software has been preinstalled for you and you can just proceed with installing the fcc-physics package.
+If you're working on lxplus, all the necessary software has been preinstalled for you and you can just proceed with installing the papas package.

-The other supported operating systems are ubuntu 14, macos X, and slc6 (other than lxplus nodes).

-You need to install:

-- The FCC packages needed to produce and read events in the FCC event data model (EDM):
- * podio (add link to tutorial): a package allowing to define event data models and to manipulate EDM events.
- * fcc-edm (add link to tutorial): definition of the FCC EDM, based on podio

-- You may also find it useful to have
- * pythia8 (add link)

-### Installing the Papas package

-Before installing and everytime you want to use this software on lxplus, set up your environment:
+Before installing and everytime you want to use this software on lxplus, set up your environment.

 ```bash
 source init.sh
 ```

-On other systems make sure you have PODIO, FFCEDM and ROOT environment variables set up.
+The other supported operating systems are Mac OSX, and slc6 (other than lxplus nodes).

+For these you need to install:
+    PODIO
+    DAG
+    FCCEDM
+    ROOT

 ### Compilation